 The Apple brand is a household name that has been around for decades.
 Their products are known for being high quality, durable, and reliable.
 They have maintained its position as a top-selling company due to their consistent branding strategy.

 Steve Jobs introduced the first Mac in 1984, followed by other successful devices like the iMac, iPhone, iPad, etc. Today, Apple ranks among the top companies in terms of market capitalization.
-In 2014, they were valued at $938 billion.

-Apple’s Positioning
+Apple’s Brand Positioning

 Brand positioning is a marketing strategy you can only use through promotion and advertising.
 A company’s brand identity, design elements, products, and communications significantly impact how a product is positioned.

-There are two ways Apple positions its product.
 One way is to create a name that people can identify with.
-This is done through words, taglines, logo, colors, shapes, etc. The other way is to create a story around your brand that makes it memorable.
+This is done through words, taglines, logo, colors, shapes, etc. The other is to create a story around their brand that makes it memorable.

 They created a story around their brand that everyone knows and associates with.
 Their slogan was “Think Different.”
 When people think about Apple, they don’t necessarily think about the product but its story.